pollination/annual-energy-use/README.md

 # annual-energy-use

-Calculate annual energy use intensity (EUI) for a Honeybee model.
+Calculate annual energy use intensity (EUI) for a Honeybee model and optionally get several HTML reports to visualize the energy use.

 The recipe outputs a file called `eui.json` in the format below: